rusudinu/assembler/README.md

 This was written for a hackathon I attended in 2020.
 You can find the request in this readme, but it's written in romanian.

+# Instructions
+The assembler automatically parses the assembly code found in "input.txt" and spits the output into the "game.rom" file. "meteor_game_copy.txt" is a copy of the assembly code for a small game that was made to showcase the working assembler and emulator at the hackathon.

 # Hackathon request